Indonesia Travel Tips

 Top Things to See and Do

-- Bali – Bali is probably the most famous of Indonesia’s islands and for good reason.
+- Relax in Bali – Bali is probably the most famous of Indonesia’s islands and for good reason.
 Although often crowded with travelers, there is no escaping the fact that this place is beautiful.
 Try some surfing at Bingin Beach or visit the Pura Besakih, the Mother Temple, which is a truly stunning building.
 Bali is more expensive than the rest of Indonesia.
 Make sure you see some traditional Balinese dancing in Ubud.
 It was a highlight of my trip!

 - Have a spa day – When you are in a place like this, it only seems right to treat your body to some probably much needed, deep pampering treatments.
 Getting a massage is basically a given, but why not do it on a beach.
 Body wraps, facials, manicures, and pedicures are also a nice bonus.

-- Broaden your taste buds – With such a mass amount of islands composing Indonesia, there is any number of different cuisines to try.
+- Broaden your taste buds – With such a mass amount of islands composing Indonesia, there is a huge number of different cuisines to try.
 Don’t get stuck eating the same thing over and over again.
 Javanese, Sundanese, Padang, and Balinese food are just a few different preparations to get excited about.

-- Yogyakarta – Known as Yogya for short, this city is considered to be the main tourist city of Java.
-There is an interesting blend of old customs with modern living here and a certain artistic and intellectual presence is in the air.
+- Visit Yogyakarta – Known as Yogya for short, this city is considered to be the main tourist city of Java.
+There is an interesting blend of old customs with modern living here and a certain artistic and intellectual presence hangs in the air.
 There are a number of restaurants, clubs, shopping areas, historical sights, and museums to check out.

-- Denpasar – This is the capital of Bali and essentially the central spot of development and financial growth on the island for the past two decades.
+- Shop in Denpasar – This is the capital of Bali and essentially the central spot of development and financial growth on the island for the past two decades.
 It is heavily populated and there are a number of shops to see as well as an arts center and the Museum Negeri Propinsi Bali.